nikita-mishunyayev/Kaggle-Bengali.AI-Handwritten-Grapheme-Classification-2020-solution/README.md

 ### Augmentations
 * Cutmix / Mixup - showed excellent metric growth.
-* From [Albumentations](https://github.com/albu/albumentations) library: ShiftScaleRotate, IAAPerspective and IAAPiecewiseAffine worked best for us.
+* From [Albumentations](https://github.com/albu/albumentations) library: ShiftScaleRotate, IAAPerspective and IAAPiecewiseAffine worked best for me.

 ### Training
-All models were trained using FastAi and Pytorch libraries.
-Adam as optimizer with ReduceLROnPlateau or OneCycle policy gave us the best results.
+All models in this repository were trained using FastAi and Pytorch libraries.
+Adam as optimizer with ReduceLROnPlateau or OneCycle policy gave me the best results.

 ### Hardware
 We used 2x* *2080*, 8x* *1080* and GCP credits.